Anchor Points: Benchmarking Models with Much Fewer Examples: Sample-Efficient Model Analysis

-Figure \ref{fig:pmaps-estimated} shows two Anchor Point Maps of 1000 QQP points colored by the (faithful) estimated predictions of deberta-v3-base and text-davinci-003 using 30 anchor points.
+Figure \ref{fig:qqp-corrmap-comparison} in the Appendix shows four Anchor Point Maps of 1000 QQP points, comparing the true and estimated predictions of deberta-v3-base and text-davinci-003 using 30 anchor points.
 The two models are weak in distinct regions of the dataset.
 Despite deberta-v3-base achieving stronger performance overall, it fails in a region of the negative class cluster where text-davinci-003 is mostly correct.
-This highlights that anchor point generalization does not rely on models making similar predictions, but rather only that models follow similar predictive correlations.
+This is perhaps related to "no-free lunch" theorems in statistical learning theory: different models have biases that will lend them to perform the best on different inputs \cite{no-free-lunch}, which is obscured by single-number evaluation metrics.
+The fact that the same set of anchor points can generalize to models with diverse behaviors highlights that the same underlying predictive correlations can engender these different behaviors.
 We explore anchor point generalization further in Appendix \ref{appendix:generalization}.